ricky26/chunked/README.md

 individual behaviours (increasing reuse) and manage components en masse (which can lead to some pretty nice optimisations).

-# Why should I use Chunky?
+# Why should I use Chunked?
 Honestly, at this point, you probably shouldn't.
 It's essentially just a toy project.
 However, if you're interested anyway:

-- Chunky organises like entities into chunks, rather than organising by component, or by entity.
+- Chunked organises like entities into chunks, rather than organising by component, or by entity.
 This can reduce allocation load and still allow the benefits of structures-of-arrays for parallel compute.